sandpiper-framework/sandpiper/README.md

 ## Source Code

 These instructions will help you get up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See the Deployment section for notes on how to deploy the project on a live system.

 The following software must be installed on your target development machine.